elastos/Elastos.Developer.Website/content/get_started/setup/env_setup/dev_identity_creation.md

 draft = true
 +++

-{{< todo "This is for later, for example to be able to build a developer identity to sign trinity apps." >}}
+{{< todo "This is for later, for example to be able to build a developer identity to sign elastOS apps." >}}